-Photography has therapeutic benefits that can provide catharsis for those who need it.
-Photographer, Paige Megan Hawley writes for us on her healing process and taking back control through photography after a traumatic event.
+Photographer Paige Megan Hawley writes on her healing process and taking back control through photography after a traumatic event.

 Four years ago, I was raped.
 At the time, I was undertaking a degree in photography.
 Whilst studying, I battled through the court process and didn’t let that monster win and take over my life.
 Photography has been my healing process and since the traumatic event I have found myself as a photographer and activist.
 I turned to the camera, exposing myself and my story to the world.
 My photographs enabled me to bite back, to show my predator who caused me pain, that he hadn’t beaten me, that I was no longer his victim, that I had power over my own body.